flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 Flytekit
 ^^^^^^^^
 For convenience, add a FlyteCTL wrapper to update the new attributes.
-Refer to `this section <https://docs.flyte.org/projects/flytectl/en/latest/gen/flytectl_update_plugin-override.html>`__ for the entire set of changes required.
+Refer to `this PR <https://github.com/flyteorg/flytectl/pull/65>`__ for the entire set of changes required.

 That's it!
 You now have a new matchable attribute to configure according to the requirements of your users evolve.